python-nerd-3/html-css-course/README.md

 CSS (Cascading Style Sheets) is a programming language used to stylize your HTML document, such as formatting text, positioning elements, and even creating animations.
 CSS uses "rules" to affect specific elements.
 For example, the rule `* { color: red }` would change every element to be the color <span style="color:red">red.</span>

 **JavaScript tutorial coming never I still can't understand promises**

+## How to start the course

+Download the source code of this repository.
+Unzip.
+To view the markdown files, either use GitHub's built in markdown viewer (**does not have HTML integration, may cause some articles to break**) or an online source.
+To do checks, navigate to the folder and edit with your code editor.